Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 • Strict Adherence To The United States Constitution

 This is the most important principle of conservatism in the United States.
 There is nothing that ranks above adherence to the Constitution.
 So why did I list this second?
-The US Constitution sets up a non-invasive government.
+The Constitution sets up a non-invasive government.
 The fact that our government has become very invasive illustrates the greatest violation of our greatest core principle.
 Conservatives believe there is absolutely no negotiation when it comes to the Bill of Rights.
 The Bill of Rights are never to be touched, altered, or interpreted.
 Any other changes to the Constitution itself, or our laws, must be done in strict adherence to the Constitution itself.

 • Low Taxes

 The enemies of conservatism (socialists, Marxists, and communists) constantly try to spin this issue to mean conservatives are against all taxes … not true.
 Conservatives believe taxes should only be enough to cover the founders’ stated function of our government.
 We are to keep the fruits of our labors.
 The average American (who pays taxes) loses nearly 50% of their income to taxation of some form.
-Conservatives understand the need for roads, defense, first responders, etc., but your hard earned money is going for new cars for members of congress.
+Conservatives understand the need for roads, defense, first responders, etc., but your hard earned money is going for cars for members of congress.
 That is flat out theft.
-The more of your money you keep, the better you and your family can live.
+The of your money you keep, the better you and your family can live.

 • Fair Taxes